1940 British war cabinet crisis: Events of Saturday, 25 May

 Late in the afternoon of 25 May, Halifax met Giuseppe Bastianini, the Italian ambassador to the UK.
 Halifax sent an account of the meeting to the British Ambassador in Rome, Sir Percy Loraine.
 It included a statement by Halifax that "matters which cause anxiety to Italy must certainly be discussed as part of the general European settlement".
 This was presented to the war cabinet next day.

 At this stage, France and Britain wanted to keep Italy out of the war, but Halifax wanted to use Mussolini as a mediator to secure a peace that would, while giving Hitler almost complete control of continental Europe, ensure the autonomy and security of Great Britain and its empire.
 In his biography of Churchill, Roy Jenkins says this would have been the equivalent of a second Munich twenty months after the first.
 In Jenkins' opinion, Halifax thought of himself as a realist but, in reality, his views chimed with his profound Christian pessimism.
+His service as the head of an aggressive power in India could also have shaped his views, finding himself now in the place of an aggressee.
 The key factor was that this negative outlook deprived him of Churchill's indomitable courage.
 Jenkins says Halifax was probably content to have England left alone, in the same way as Spain or Switzerland or Sweden.
 He could not understand that such a prospect was repugnant to Churchill and so conflict between the two was inevitable.

 At 10:00 pm, Churchill chaired a defence committee meeting at Admiralty House in which he directed that a war cabinet meeting should be held at 9:00 am the next morning.
 The minutes of the defence committee meeting included an order to Gort that he should march north to the coast (i.e., to Dunkirk) in battle order and to strike at all forces between himself and the sea with the assistance of General Georges Blanchard, commander of the French First Army, and the Belgians.
 Churchill also decreed that a plan (Operation Dynamo) should be formulated by the Royal Navy to prepare all possible means of re-embarkation from the ports and beaches.
 The RAF were directed to dominate the air above the area involved.